 The fracturing of the SBC has been inadequately understood in both academic and partisan accounts as primarily a theological battle about the Bible or a political struggle over social and institutional issues.
 Three related problems plague these interpretations: 1) they have not taken seriously enough the roles played by women or the dynamics of gender as a shaping force the schism; 2) no one has attempted a psychological analysis of the fracture; 3) theological interpretations have not appreciated the depths of struggle which were at stake in the schism over what it means to be fully human.

-My ethnographic interviews with eight Baptist clergywomen offer ‘paradigm cases’ which show how Southern Baptist schism was not only a battle for the Bible or struggle for political power.
+My ethnographic interviews with five Baptist clergywomen offer ‘paradigm cases’ which show how Southern Baptist schism was not only a battle for the Bible or struggle for political power.
 The clergywomen’s narratives reinterpret the period as a gendered psychological struggle, waged in Baptist imaginations, relationships, and social structures.
 At its deepest psychological point the struggle is an effort to undo the paradigm of submission and domination that supports a complementarity culture.
 At the same time it was an equally powerful struggle to maintain a gendered status quo of complementarity.
-More unsettling than the explicit polarization between Autonomists and Biblicists over a host of issues, is the reality that both parties also reproduced a culture of complementarity by degrees.
+More unsettling than the explicit polarization between Autonomists and Biblicists over a host of issues?
+The reality that both parties reproduced a culture of complementarity by degrees.